Efbe's Hidalgo At Goodspice: Early life

 Charmin was bred in Canada by France Bergeron, a Canadian Kennel Club life member from Quebec, Canada.
-His owner/handler Margery Good described him as being "squeezeably soft" when he was a puppy, which brought him his "Charmin" nickname in which co-owner Judith Carter gave him.
+His owner/handler Margery Good described him as being "squeezeably soft" when he was a puppy, which brought him his "Charmin" nickname which co-owner Judith Carter gave him.

 Charmin's owner for his big wins included Sandra Middlebrooks who is the owner of the 2011 Westminster Kennel Club Best in Show winning Pekingese.

 When at home he was treated like any other house pet, and enjoyed playing with Babs, Margery's assistant's Parson Russell Terrier.
 When he could, he slept in the same bed as Margery in hotels, but because at home the bed was too high, he either slept on the floor next to the bed or next to the toilet.
 "He's figured out that's the first place I go after I get up", explained his owner.